Jassit0/Jassit0/README.md

 ## About me

-- 🕸️ I am interested in complex systems
-- 🏫 I am a high school teacher
+- 🏫 I'm a high school teacher
+- 💬 My passion is scientific dissemination
+- 🕸️ I'm interested in complex systems
 - 🎥 I love the cinema and coffe ☕
 - ❤️ If you want to create a community where we talk about art, science and programming, I invite you to connect with me ❤️